AndrewPrifer/hypercomp/README.md

     // and composite it into the source image dilated by radius and width .in(Effect.source.dilate(radius + width))
     // from which we subtract the source image dilated by radius
-    // (the difference between the two dilated versions will form the stroke width) .out(Effect.source.dilate(radius))
+    // (the difference between the two dilated versions will form the stroke) .out(Effect.source.dilate(radius))
     // which we finally displace using fractal noise.
     .displace(fractalNoise(freq, { octaves }), scale)